lowRISC/opentitan/hw/ip/keymgr/doc/_index.md

 In the diagram, the red boxes represent the working state and the associated internal key, the black ovals represent derivation functions, the green squares represent software inputs, and the remaining green / purple shapes represent outputs to both software and hardware.

 In OpenTitan, the derivation method selected is [KMAC]({{< relref "hw/ip/kmac/doc" >}}).
-Each valid operation involves a KMAC invocation using the key manager working state as the "key" and other HW / SW supplied inputs as data.
+Each valid operation involves a KMAC invocation using the key manager internal key and other HW / SW supplied inputs as data.
 While KMAC can generate outputs of arbitrary length, this design fixes the size to 256b.

 Effectively, the key manager behavior is divided into 3 classes of functions